 Some vegan butter is essential to give the hutspot vegetables a more full-bodied flavour.
 You can even double the amount of butter for a more luxurious taste!

 It’s common to add bits of smoked bacon to hutspot, so throw in some vegan ham or bacon if you have it.
 I’m using Hooray Bacon which has a nice smoky seasoning and also adds some more fat.

-Finally, use a bay leaf, a good vegetable stock (or use vegan beef bouillon if you have it), and add salt and ground black pepper to taste at the end.
+Finally, use a bay leaf, a good vegetable stock (or use Better than Bouillon No Beef Base), and add salt and ground black pepper to taste at the end.
 To make this a one-pot recipe with no draining of water required, I use only 1 cup of vegetable stock.
 This allows the hutspot to reach a perfect consistency by the time it’s done cooking, and you don’t have to waste any of the flavourful stock.

 Here are some ways you can spice up the basic hutspot recipe with additional flavours.
 These additions are all quite common in Dutch cuisine:

 - Add chopped garlic to sauté together with the onion.

 - Throw in some vegan beef chunks during the cooking.
 This variation is called Hutspot met Klapstuk (klapstuk means braised beef) or Leyden Hutspot.
 It is still eaten in Leiden for the Leidens Ontzet festival on October 3rd of each year.

 - An Indo version (Dutch–Indonesian fusion cuisine) adds garlic, soy sauce, and sambal oelek to give hutspot an Asian flair.